dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ### Mercurial Cultural Deconstruction

-Elements of our culture will shift beneath us as we stand transfixed in a stuporous awe of the lightning-fast transition of other cultural elements.
+Elements of our culture will shift beneath us as we stand transfixed in stuporous awe of the lightning-fast transition of other cultural elements.
 In other words, our attention will be in the wrong place and we won't see potential problems until they have saturated the younger generations.
 Each decade of youth will be increasingly